7Block Labs

 • Timeouts and retries:

-• For hosted runners, set a max runtime per job and adopt a “local → remote fallback” pattern to avoid stuck releases.
+• For hosted runners, it's wise to set a maximum runtime for each job.
+Adopting a “local → remote fallback” approach can save you from those frustrating stuck releases.

 Security, compliance, and governance